Understanding the Significance of Essential Amino Acids

 Do essential amino acids enhance endurance performance?

-Yes, essential amino acids can improve endurance by supporting muscle function, reducing fatigue, and promoting faster recovery after prolonged physical activities.
+Yes, essential amino acids can enhance endurance by supporting muscle function, reducing fatigue, and facilitating faster recovery after prolonged physical activity.

 What role do essential amino acids play in muscle repair processes?